The Definition of a Squat and Hip Hinge

 A hip hinge is performed in standing position with the objective being to move the torso toward horizontal, this is achieved through flexion in the hip joints.
 The movement can also be accompanied by flexion in a second joint, that of the knees, which is cause for the hips to move down and backward.
-The function of added knee flexion is to create a more balanced weight distribution, especially with weighted hip hinges like deadlifts.
+The function of added knee flexion is to create a more balanced weight distribution (especially with weighted hip hinges like deadlifts) and to add a second muscle group to the movement.

 If the ankle joints move and dorsiflexion is achieved, then the definition of the movement changes to a squat.

 The objective of the hip hinge exercise is to tax the gluteus maximus and hamstrings (hip extensors).
 A completely horizontal torso provides the maximum resistance and the more it moves towards being vertical the more resistance is removed.